EMAIL:

 Annotations summarize or evaluate sources or do both.
 They should not rehash minor details, cite evidence, quote the author, or recount steps in an argument.
 Annotations are generally written as succinct phrases.

-If your instructor has different guidelines than those outlined above, follow your instructor's requirements.
+If your instructor has different guidelines from those outlined above, follow your instructor's requirements.
+Image below taken from Taft College Library